switer/comps/README.md

 - **Param**: options`<Object>`
     Template render options, see [options](#options)
 - **Return**: `<Function>`
+    Bigpipe factory function that will return bigpipe instance after calling

 Pre-render template and return factory function that will be create a `bigpipe` instance after calling.